Frequently Asked Questions

 Q: Do you teach life skills?

 We teach academic and career preparation skills in the cohort classes, including self-advocacy and much more.
 Peer mentors work each week on problem-solving skills, using a research-based method that increases cognitive flexibility, frustration tolerance, and executive functioning skills.
-So, although we aren’t teaching check balancing, or how to do laundry or similar skills, we believe we are teaching you something far more valuable.
+So, although we aren’t teaching check balancing, or how to do laundry or similar skills, we believe you are learning something far more valuable.
 The ability to speak up when you need support, be an interdependent citizen, and find durable solutions to problems you encounter.
 These are essential skills that you will need throughout your life.

 Q: Do you provide assistance to students who live in the Residence Hall?